 Godolphin & Latymer School - Hammersmith

 This is a very academic school and the always impressive results are testament to the rigid and thorough work of the long-standing staff members.
-Girls in the Sixth Form, study for both the IB and A levels and around a fifth of leavers go on to Oxbridge.
+Girls in the Sixth Form, study for either the IB or A levels and around a fifth of leavers go on to Oxbridge.
 The Head, Dr Frances Ramsey, can be seen above with our certificate for topping the UK IB School league table in 2019.

-On-site sports facilities are surprisingly impressive given the location of the school and music and the arts is an area in which Godolphin and Latymer girls have always flourished with dedicated modern facilities giving the girls room to reach their potential.
+On-site sports facilities are surprisingly impressive given the location of the school and music and the arts is an area in which Godolphin and Latymer girls have always flourished.
+Dedicated, modern facilities give the girls the space and platform they need to reach their potential.

 Would Godolphin and Latymer School be suitable for my child?

-Godolphin and Latymer School is one of the country’s leading Independent Day Schools for Girls.
-The school is therefore suited for girls who not only have a strong academic pedigree but also have the skills to reach their full potential across the board.
+Godolphin and Latymer School is one of the country’s leading independent day Schools for girls.
+The school is therefore suited for girls who not only have a strong academic pedigree but also have the study skills and drive to reach their full potential across the board.

 The school is non-denominational and despite only being a day school there are a number of girls at the school with international backgrounds.